 3. Pace Yourself!

-You can found out so many details about your ancestors that you can get so overwhelmed with it all.
+You can find out so many details about your ancestors that you can get so overwhelmed with it all.

 And the same can be said about what you can learn from the sessions that you can attend.
 You don’t want to fill your brain with everything otherwise you will get exhausted.